-This report sets out the retrospective Strategic Environmental Assessment (SEA) of the Mayor's Draft North London Joint Waste Strategy (NLJWS) prepared by the North London Waste Authority (NLWA)
+This report sets out the Strategic Environmental Assessment (SEA) of the North London Joint Waste Strategy (NLJWS) prepared by the North London Waste Authority (NLWA).

 The report follows the relevant government guidance in respect of SEA, but it has been broadened out to also address social and economic issues and effects in line with the process of Sustainability Appraisal undertaken by the Mayor of London on his strategies.